xanderhendriks/rpi-embedded-target-action-runner/README.md

 In this lab, we will be creating a pipeline file to instruct Github actions how to build our sample application.
 After downloading the release build from Github we'll see that the running code now shows a proper version number in the terminal.

 ## Instructions
-Switch to the Lab 2 branch to avoid having to copy/paste the code from the instructions.
+Merge the Lab 2 branch into master to avoid having to copy/paste the code from the instructions.
 After making sure you are in the root of your fork, execute the following GIT command:

     git merge origin/lab_2